-\ Two hundred and fifty of these ministers were sentenced to be either stoned or burnt; but their punishment was commuted for hard labour and imprisonment.
-Their firmness under sufferings, and their exemplary piety inspiring general compassion, their cruel judges, to remove them from the public eye, sold them at fifty crowns each to serve in the galleys of Naples.
+^{} Two hundred and fifty of these ministers were sentenced to be either stoned or burnt; but their punishment was commuted for hard labour and imprisonment.
+Their firmness under sufferings, and their exemplary piety inspiring general compassion, their cruel judges, to serve in the galleys of Naples.
 They found, however, a deliverer in the celebrated admiral de Ruyter, who after defeating the French squadron, protected the bay of Naples, by whose powerful mediation with the viceroy Los Velos, they were restored to liberty.
 He took them on board his fleet, and treated them with the greatest compassion and beneficence, an action which honours his name no less than his most splendid exploits.-Sacy, tom. ii. p.
 315.